Giorgio Gomelsky: Early years

 His mother was a hat designer.
 Her father had worked for the Société des Bains de Mer (the casino operator) in Monte Carlo, a popular resort for the British, and so she spoke English and became an anglophile, with a particular love of English literature.
 Thus her employer, Claude Saint-Cyr of Paris, sent her to run her atelier in London.
 She would send her Swiss schoolboy son the English music paper Melody Maker on a weekly basis, from which Gomelsky learned English and also became familiar with the British jazz scene.

-There was still at this time limited opportunity to hear new jazz in Europe, apart from Willis Conover on VOA.
-There was an Italian jazz radio show; Flavio Ambrosetti's show on Swiss Radio ran just 20 minutes a week; there was Charles Delaunay jazz show on Europe 1 in Paris; and Charlie Fox on the BBC; and maybe a couple of German shows.
+There was still, at this time, a limited opportunity to hear new jazz in Europe, apart from Willis Conover on VOA.
+There was an Italian jazz radio show; Flavio Ambrosetti's show on Swiss Radio ran just 20 minutes a week; there was Charles Delaunay's jazz show on Europe 1 in Paris; and Charlie Fox on the BBC; and maybe a couple of German shows.
 There was a scene in Copenhagen.
 Aficionados in many cities set up jazz appreciation societies, and Gomelsky and friends set one up in Locarno.
 A trio was formed, Roland Schramlei on bass, Bert Armbruster on piano, and Gomelsky on drums.
 Resources were so limited that, only possessing a ride cymbal, Gomelsky would have to hire a drum kit every time they had an engagement.

 The main jazz magazine was Les Cahiers du Jazz from Paris, and there was also one in Italy.
-In both countries the magazines organized the local jazz societies into federations which could then stage concert tours.
+In both countries, the magazines organized the local jazz societies into federations which could then stage concert tours.
 Gomelsky followed their model and formed a Swiss federation that staged concerts.
 In 1954, having been denied permission to stage a concert during the Zurich Festival by the city fathers, the Federation staged a daring protest on a Sunday.
-The resulting publicity persuaded the City to reverse its decision, and thus the Zurich Jazz Festival was born (and exists to this day).
+The resulting publicity persuaded the city to reverse its decision, and thus the Zurich Jazz Festival was born (and exists to this day).

-Having become a Swiss citizen, Gomelsky had to perform National Service, undergoing basic training with Swiss Air Force, where he flew Bucher biplanes.
-Although a proficient pilot he deliberately failed promotion tests and, after rejection, was then free to leave the country.
+Having become a Swiss citizen, Gomelsky had to perform National Service, undergoing basic training with the Swiss Air Force, where he flew Bucher biplanes.
+Although a proficient pilot, he deliberately failed promotion tests and, after rejection, was then free to leave the country.